SarvambhSangle/Digital-Twin-Challenges/README.md

 27. E-Waste Mining: The economics of recovering gold and lithium from old smartphones vs. new mining.

 28. Neuro-Fuzzy Drowsiness Detection : Expanding Modeling the driver's alertness level as a stock.

+29. Remote Surgery Latency: The critical "Safety Buffer" needed for 5G-enabled robotic surgery.